 As well as the national meetings we run a local support group in Kingston upon Thames.
 We are keen to establish groups in other parts of the country, and if you would like to be involved with this please contact us.
 To find out what other support is available in your area you could look on this page from Macmillan.

 Our Facebook group is a restricted, moderated environment in which sufferers can discuss their most personal problems in complete confidence, knowing that they are sharing them only with similar people.
 It is a source of comfort and cheer to many.
-For more information about this group please contact us.
+You will need a Facebook account, and can then go to the pelvic radiation disease joining page, or contact us.